 Car keys, shots and handcuffs

-Defending TOC: Transporting Open Container of Alcohol (TOC) Lawyer
+Transporting Open Container of Alcohol (TOC) Lawyer

 In defending Driving Under the Influence (DUI) charges in Kansas it is not unusual to have a client also charged with Transporting an Open Container of Alcohol or 'TOC' in addition to the DUI charge itself.
 Here is a brief look at the Kansas Open Container law.
 Transportation of liquor or an 'Alcoholic Beverage' in an opened container (T.O.C.) is a misdemeanor in Kansas under K.S.A.
 8-1599.